How Claravine Supports Agency Success

 - 25% of agency junior account and finance staff time is spent on billing and reconciliation

 The list goes on.
-Almost every downstream operation is affected and the entire agency-client experience turns into finger-pointing across departments and then every three years the client decides to see if the grass is greener at the digital media agency across the street.
+Almost every downstream operation is affected, and the entire agency-client experience turns into finger-pointing across departments.
+Is it any surprise that, after a year or two of this, the client may want to see if the grass is greener at the digital media agency across the street?

-This is the underbelly of agency digital media operations.
+This is the dark underbelly of agency digital media operations.

-The lack of governance of the input process adds operational drag to the digital media management process to the degree that all downstream use cases of reporting, AI, automated Optimization are unrealizable pipe dream on the agency exec’s wish list with an operational team that may have the technical capability but is not armed with the data assets to get there.
+A lack of governance during the input process adds operational drag to the digital media management process.
+The impact is that all downstream use cases of reporting, AI, automated optimization are likely an unrealizable pipe dream on the agency exec’s wish list, since the operational team may have the technical capability but not the data assets required to get there.

-Software from Claravine that focuses on the data governance and taxonomy management of the inputs brings enterprise-grade, production level QA and management to the marketing data process.
-The solution guarantees that campaigns run through Claravine templates are 100% reliable and omnichannel consistent and by focusing on the inputs the team can eliminate almost all of the downstream negative effects.
+By focusing on the data governance and taxonomy management of the inputs, software from Claravine brings enterprise-grade, production level QA and management to the marketing data process.
+Campaigns run through Claravine templates are 100% reliable and consistent across channels.
+By focusing on the inputs, the team can eliminate almost all of the negative downstream effects.

 With Claravine the agency receives the following benefits: